ipilcher/sht/docs/robin-hood.md

 together.
 These groupings are called "bucket groups," and each bucket group within a table is defined by the common ideal position of its members.

-Consider this table (which has a very load factor in order to better illustrate the bucket group concept).
+Consider this table (which has a very high load factor in order to better illustrate the bucket group concept).

 |Position|   Hash   |Ideal position|PSL|  Key |
 |:------:|:--------:|:------------:|:-:|------|